sebastiannordby/lead-time-calculator/README.md

 [![.NET - Build & Test](https://github.com/sebastiannordby/lead-time-calculator/actions/workflows/ci-workflow.yml/badge.svg)](https://github.com/sebastiannordby/lead-time-calculator/actions/workflows/ci-workflow.yml)

-Given that this is only a simple application, but could envolve to something bigger i will set the line for refactoring to here.
-This is overenginnering at it finest already and the initial structuring is appropriate for this size of a project.
-Given the size of the project the developer(s) should be able to follow principles set in their coding standard and adhere to them.

-Mediator could have been used to dispatch requests to the application layer, to avoid having to reference handlers directly in the API-project.

-By restructuring the project like this we can

-- Unit test domain logic without mocking/fakes
-- Unit test application logic with mocking/fakes
-- Integration test as usual the API to get the whole workflow
-- Allow for architectural testing

 ## How to Run the Project

 To run this project, you will need the following prerequisites: